jcfr/qt-easy-build/README.md

 Windows
 -------

+> [!IMPORTANT]
+> Building Qt 5.15 on Windows using this project is not yet supported.
+See https://github.com/jcfr/qt-easy-build/issues/71

 1. Open 64 bit Visual Studio Command Prompt
 2. Paste the corresponding text from the box below and press enter.